-Recently one of our users, who runs a very busy/active site, and has a ton of content and active plugins, plus has everything on the same domain, reached out to us as he wanted to know if he should move his membership content to a subdomain.
+Recently one of our users, who runs a very busy/active site, with a ton of content and active plugins, all on the same domain, reached out to us as he wanted to know if he should move his membership content to a subdomain.

-While it makes sense to move, you need to have a solid plan before you start moving things.
+While it makes sense to separate out membership into a separate domain in this case, you need to have a solid plan before you start migrating content to a different domain.

-3. Test everything on the subdomain site - your membership login, content access, payment buttons. etc.
+3. Test everything on the subdomain site - login, content access, payment buttons. etc.

-4. Now start replacing the payment links on your sales page with the ones from the subdomain.
-Test a few and make sure it's working.
+4. Now replace one of the payment links on your sales page (on the main domain) with a payment / button link you get from SPC on the subdomain.
+Test and make sure it's working.

 5. In the meantime, your main site will continue to work as you have not yet removed the membership plugin or cart plugin from the main domain.

-6. After you have replaced all of your payment buttons and connected them to the new links from the subdomain install, and updated your membership related menu items on the main domain to point to subdomain, you can now remove DAP from your main domain.
+6. After you have replaced all of your payment buttons and connected them to the new links from the subdomain install, and updated the members menu on the main domain to point to subdomain, you can delete DAP from your main domain.